 Real objects are replaced by the April Tag tagged cubes (ATTC) described in 3.4.3.
 Each ATTC is encoded with the matching object ID as defined in the Atwork Commander.
-Manipulation tasks count as successful if an atc with a matching object ID is handled correctly.
+Manipulation tasks count as successful if an ATTC with a matching object ID is handled correctly.
 Using this option adds a penalty factor of 50% to all manipulation points gained.
+If a test contains arbitrary surfaces, the surfaces are not used and additional points for manipulating at arbitrary surfaces are therefore also not rewarded.